Cotwa/Cotwa/README.md

 - 👋 Hi, I’m @Cotwa
-- 👀 I’m interested in ... programming, theoretical computer science, functional programming, iOS development
+- 👀 I’m interested in ... programming, theoretical computer science, AI and Neural Nets, functional programming
-- 🌱 I’m currently learning ... web programming
+- 🌱 I’m currently learning ...
+Neural Networks
 - 📫 How to reach me ...
 I can be emailed at <my username (without the leading @ sign)> at pobox . com

 <!---